 Regional Australia makes a vital contribution to Australians’ quality of life.
 Thus, the dividends of improved regional connectivity will be experienced nationally.

 Roughly one-third of Australians live outside our major urban areas.
 Regional Australia is our economic backbone, chiefly through primary industry and tourism.
 It provides the bulk of our food and energy; our farms produce 93% of all food consumed in Australia.
 And resources (mining and agriculture) are our single-largest source of export revenue.
-Their contribution to employment is also significant; the mining sector directly employs more than 261,000 people and the agricultural sector employs more than 322,000 people.
+Their contribution to employment is also significant; the resources sector employs more than 290,000 people and the agricultural sector employs more than 322,000 people.

 The regions’ contribution to our national identity and cultural life is equally important, being home to numerous indigenous communities and producing many great entertainers, artists and athletes.
 Australians spend nearly half of their tourism dollars in regional areas; providing quality tourism services and experiences is therefore critical to the economy.
 Many Australians are also swapping the city for the country to enjoy a non-urban lifestyle, taking advantage of the increased acceptance of remote working arrangements.